nuttyjs/nutty/README.md

 ### `nutty.add(obj)`

 Add a new command to the CLI.
-The `obj` argument must be an object with the following keys:
+The `obj` argument must be an object or an array with objects, each object with the following keys:

 - `command`: command name.
 - `description`: command description.